The E-ELT in numbers

 - Light collecting area: 978 square metres

 With its main mirror as large as 39 metres in diameter, this will be the largest telescope to observe in visible-light.
 It will be four to five times larger than the present-day state-of-the-art facilities of this kind, and will collect about 15 times more light.
 It will also be much larger than the two other extremely large telescopes in planning, the Thirty-Meter Telescope and the Giant Magellan Telescope.

 Almost 800 segments

-It is not possible, nor advised, to build such a large mirror in one piece.
-Instead, the 39-metre diameter primary mirror will be composed of about 800 hexagonal segments, about 1.4 metre wide and 5 cm thick.
-The whole concept of the telescope is in fact to be modular, so that pieces can be manufactured in large quantities, thereby drastically reducing the cost.
+It is not possible to build such a large mirror in one piece.
+Instead, the 39-metre diameter primary mirror will be composed of 798 hexagonal segments, about 1.4 metre wide and 5 cm thick.
+The whole concept of the telescope is to be modular, so that pieces can be manufactured in large quantities, thereby drastically reducing the cost.
 Only this approach makes the E-ELT possible within a restricted budget.